-Why not keep fully up to date with all our news on our facebook or twitter pages
+Why not keep fully up to date with all our news on our facebook page

 The following are a selection of News Stories Disseminated locally